AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Background

-The herein proposed AT-MFCGA embraces cGAs at their core, which are a specific kind of Genetic Algorithms characterized by a population structured in small-sized neighborhoods \cite{manderick1989fine}.
-This way, each individual can only interact with solutions belonging to its neighborhood.
-This feature enhances the exploration of the search space through the induced slow diffusion of solutions across the population.
-Furthermore, exploitation is conducted within each neighborhood \cite{alba2004solving}.
-Hence, while classical GAs are organized in a unique panmictic population, in cGAs the population is arranged on a grid (usually two-dimensional), on which neighborhood relationships are established.
 Thus, genetic operators in a cGA operate inside the neighborhood, mating each element with one of its neighbors.
 Additionally, newly created solutions are not merged in the whole population.
 Instead, they replace their previous individual upon the fulfillment of a certain criterion (usually an improvement in the fitness function).
-Indeed, the parallel and locally controlled interactions enabled by cellular neighborhoods has encouraged us to adopt the structure of cGAs for the algorithmic design of our proposed AT-MFCGA.
+Indeed, the parallel and locally controlled interactions enabled by cellular neighborhoods have encouraged us to adopt the structure of cGAs for the algorithmic design of our proposed AT-MFCGA.

 Two types of cGAs can be found in the literature depending on the policy adopted to update individuals in the grid.
 On the one hand, \textit{synchronous} cGAs carry out all the replacements at the same time.
 On the other hand, in \textit{asynchronous} cGAs individuals are sequentially updated.
 This approach overrides the need for any auxiliary population, so that the search can adapt faster to the newly generated genetic material.
-Furthermore, it naturally suits better asynchronous distributed computing environments.
-These two reasons have been determinant for selecting this second scheme for AT-MFCGA.
-We refer readers interested in other aspects of cGAs to \cite{alba2009cellular} and works cited therein.
+Furthermore, it naturally suits asynchronous distributed computing environments better.